 The memsys technology is based on vacuum multi effect membrane distillation, which is a highly efficient thermal process for thermal separations in a modular concept.
-These memsys modules, called "memDist", consist of flat sheet membranes combined with an innovative plate and frame design made of PP. The patented construction allows to form all functionalities for the process and therefore transforms traditional heavy industry engineering into a unique monolithic industrial design.
-For detailed information view our Products page.
+These memsys modules consist of flat sheet membranes combined with an innovative plate and frame design made of Polypropylene.
+The patented construction allows to form all functionalities for the process and therefore transforms traditional heavy industry engineering into a unique monolithic industrial design.
+For detailed information view our Markets page.

 memsys has succeeded in combining the advantages of the most efficient thermal multi effect processes with membrane distillation to a very small modular configuration.
 The name of this new process is V-MEMD and stands for Vacuum - Multi Effect Membrane Distillation.

 Membrane Distillation (MD) is a unit operation that uses hydrophobic membranes which vapor can pass only.
 Generally vapor pressure is the driving force.
 For the memsys process negative pressure and temperature differences facilitate an optimum flux.

 Most of today existing MD are based on MSF (multi stage flash) process.
 Key to the memsys success is the use of the superior ME (multi effect) process which reduces feed volume for energy supply significantly.
 By this mechanical stress to membrane is reduced which is important as life time of membranes is crucial for economical success of membrane driven processes.